sashreek1/sashreek.site.priv/content/authors/admin/_index.md

 # - Visitors
 ---

-I am a high school student who has experimented with IoT, cloud technology and robotics.
+I am a tech enthusiast who has experimented with IoT, cloud technology and robotics.
 I am also a member of the "Fedora Join SIG" and contribute occasionally to Fedora Open Source, writing python scripts and documentation.
 Passionate about astronomy, autonomy and everything in between, I wish to combine these interests to build autonomous fleet systems that help setup life support on Mars and beyond.